 Tuition Remission: Under current policy, all full-time employees are eligible to receive tuition remission after two years for their children who attend Park.
 All applicants, including faculty children, must meet Park’s standards for admission.
 (During the first two years of employment, faculty may apply for aid through the need-based financial assistance program.)

-Send letter of interest, resume, statement of educational philosophy, and references via e-mail or post.
+Send letter of interest, resume, statement of educational philosophy, and recommendations via e-mail or US mail.

 2425 Old Court Road